 The house is over 100 years old and was built with traditional construction methods.

-The entrance of arranged stones leads to the guest rooms with dormitory spaces.
-On the other side of the Japanese-style room “Ao” is the engawa porch from which the garden can be viewed.
-The engawa stretches along to the kitchen and sink spaces.
-There are no doors between the entrance, engawa, kitchen, and sink, creating an open and relaxed space.
-The wind circulates well and the whole house is filled with fresh and peaceful air.
+The entrance of arranged stones leads to the dormitory-style guest rooms.
+On the other side of the Japanese-style room is the porch from which the garden can be viewed.
+The porch stretches along to the kitchen and sink spaces.
+There are no doors between the entrance, porch, kitchen, and sink, creating an open and relaxed space.
+The wind circulates well, filling the house with fresh air and a peaceful breeze.

 A small garden decoration from before the renovation

-The glass of the sliding doors that separate the engawa from the garden is warped, showing its age.
-The glass parts that had been broken in bad weather were replaced with new glass, but its history can still be felt when the view of the garden randomly warps.
+The glass of the sliding doors that separate the porch from the garden is warped, showing its age.
+The parts of the glass that had been damaged by the seasons were replaced, but much of it was unchanged.
+The way the uneven glass occasionally warps the guest's view of the garden, is an unexpected sign of the building's history.

 Richly colored wood boards and paneling

-Toco is also meticulous in its maintenance of the old house.
-The floors are polished with water that was used to wash rice.
-This is a traditional method of maintaining lumber.
-The fat in the rice bran gives the wood a shiny polish.
-It works wonderfully with the solid, natural wood used in Toco.
+Toco is also meticulous in how it maintains the old house.
+The floors are polished with water that was used to wash rice; this is a traditional method of maintaining lumber that has existed since old times.
+The fat in the rice bran gives the wood a shiny polish, and this works wonderfully with the solid, natural wood used in toco.
 The deep, glossy amber of the floors is maintained with daily care.

 Beyond the fujizuka is the Onoterusaki Shrine

 There was a fujizuka (a mound of stones piled to resemble Mt.
 Fuji) left in the garden.
-Fujizuka are a symbol of mountain worship and when Mt.
+Fujizuka are symbols of mountain worship and when Mt.
 Fuji’s climbing season begins, they can be climbed to offer prayers.
-The elegance of the Japanese garden can be felt in the beauty of the moss growing on the stones and the changing colors of the flowers and trees in each season.
+The elegance of the Japanese garden can be felt in the beauty of the moss growing on the stones, and the changing colors of the flowers and trees in each season.

-Experience a charming, traditional Japanese house, enjoy drinks with the friendly staff at the bar, and relax in this place where there are no boundaries between different generations, nationalities, ages, or genders.
-Come to Toco when you want to get away from the neon lights and skyscrapers and relish the respite from sightseeing.
-It will welcome you with the same form it has had for 100 years.
+Experience a charming, traditional Japanese house, enjoy drinks with the friendly staff at the bar, and relax in this place where boundaries between different generations, nationalities, ages, and genders are broken.
+Come to toco for a break away from Tokyo's neon lights and skyscrapers, where you can relish the respite from sightseeing.
+The guest house will welcome you with its unchanging hospitality of 100 years.